Tourism in Italy: Food and wine tourism

 Italian cuisine is one of the best known and most appreciated gastronomies worldwide.
-Italian cuisine includes deeply rooted traditions common to the whole country, as well as all the regional gastronomies, different from each other, especially between the north and the south of Italy, which are in continuous exchange.
+Italian cuisine includes deeply rooted traditions common to the whole country, as well as all the regional gastronomies, different from each other, especially between the north and the south of Italy, which is in continuous exchange.
 Many dishes that were once regional have proliferated with variations throughout the country.
 Italian cuisine offers an abundance of taste, and is one of the most popular and copied around the world.
 Italy is the world's largest producer of wine, as well as the country with the widest variety of indigenous grapevine varieties in the world.

 One of the main characteristics of Italian cuisine is its simplicity, with many dishes made up of few ingredients, and therefore Italian cooks often rely on the quality of the ingredients, rather than the complexity of preparation.
 The most popular dishes and recipes, over the centuries, have often been created by ordinary people more so than by chefs, which is why many Italian recipes are suitable for home and daily cooking, respecting regional specificities, privileging only raw materials and ingredients from the region of origin of the dish and preserving its seasonality.

 Italian meal structure is typical of the European Mediterranean region and differs from North, Central, and Eastern European meal structure, though it still often consists of breakfast (colazione), lunch (pranzo), and supper (cena).
 However, much less emphasis is placed on breakfast, and breakfast itself is often skipped or involves lighter meal portions than are seen in non-Mediterranean Western countries.
 Late-morning and mid-afternoon snacks, called merenda (plural merende), are also often included in this meal structure.

 The Mediterranean diet forms the basis of Italian cuisine, rich in pasta, fish, fruits and vegetables.
 Cheese, cold cuts and wine are central to Italian cuisine, and along with pizza and coffee (especially espresso) form part of Italian gastronomic culture.
 Desserts have a long tradition of merging local flavours such as citrus fruits, pistachio and almonds with sweet cheeses like mascarpone and ricotta or exotic tastes as cocoa, vanilla and cinnamon.
 Gelato, tiramisù and cassata are among the most famous examples of Italian desserts, cakes and patisserie.